Sorkn/adastra/README.md

 - SQM and NELM of your location

-If your location placed in the midle of nowhere, you will get a random fact about Chuck Norris as a consolation prize.
+If your location placed in the middle of nowhere, you will get a random fact about Chuck Norris as a consolation prize.

 *****************